 Fushimi Inari Shrine

 The Fushimi Inari Shrine is one of the top Kyoto places to see.
 However, it’s not the shrine itself that garners so much attention.
 What visitors go to see is the thousands of red torii gates that straddle the path through the Mount Inari forest.
-The trail is about 2.5 miles long and takes about 2 hours to complete.
-Note: The walk from the Fushimi Inari Station to the shrine is lined with vendors and shops, which are great for a morning snack.
-Fee: Free | Train | Map | Info

 Ginkakuji Temple (Silver Pavilion)

-Built in 1482 as a retirement residence for shogun Ashikaga Yosimasa, the villa was converted into the Zen Ginkakuji Temple in 1490.
-Yosimasa, the grandson of shogun Ashikaga Yoshimitsu, modeled the Silver Pavilion off his grandfather’s retirement villa, Kinkakuji Temple.
-Fee: 500 yen | Train and Bus | Map | Info
+Built in 1482 as a retirement residence for shogun Ashikaga Yoshimasa, the villa was converted into the Zen Ginkakuji Temple in 1490.
+Yoshimasa, the grandson of shogun Ashikaga Yoshimitsu, modeled the Silver Pavilion off his grandfather’s retirement villa, The Golden Kinkakuji Temple.
+Fee: 500 yen | Train and Bus | Map

-Philosopher’s Path
+Tetsugaku no Michi Philosopher’s Path

-Following the canal south from Ginkakuji Temple is a 2km stone path, better known as Philosopher’s Path.
-Lined with cherry trees, the path presents the opportunity to take a leisurely stroll through the neighborhood or visit some of the nearby sights.
-Fee: Free | Walk | Map | Info
+Following the canal south from Ginkakuji Temple is a stone walkway, better known as Philosopher’s Path.
+Lined with cherry trees (which are fantastic for Kyoto cherry blossom viewing in the springtime), the path presents the opportunity to take a contemplative or leisurely stroll through the neighborhood.
+Fee: Free | Walk | Map

 Heian Shrine